 East End Arts is a non-profit community arts organization that serves the east end of Toronto.
-We provide inclusive arts programming, events and services to our local communities, and we provide professional development opportunities to both emerging and established artists and arts organizations.
+We provide inclusive, engaging and high quality arts activities and events to our local communities, and we support artists and arts organizations in their creative practices.

 OUR VISION

-“To unite, inspire and enhance the communities of east Toronto with the transformative power of the arts.”
+“To inspire, connect and uplift the communities of east Toronto through the power of the arts.”

 OUR PASSION

-As a Community Arts Organization, we believe that Community Arts can be a tool for bridging the space between professional artists and communities; for empowering community members and artists alike to make their communities in east Toronto more vibrant and inspiring places.
-We value opportunities to create and share together, because we believe that when we share our stories and hear the stories of our neighbours, we develop understanding, build community, and inspire one another.
+As a Community Arts Organization, we believe that Community Arts can be a tool for bridging the space between professional artists and community members; for empowering community members and artists alike to make their communities in east Toronto more vibrant and inspiring places!

 Through our programs and events we aim to challenge our viewers and ourselves to think big, challenge issues, and reimagine public spaces, communities, and neighbourhoods in new and innovative ways.
-From large-scale murals to art workshops for adults and seniors, from monthly online artist spotlights to zine programs for Gen Z youth, we are proud of the diversity of programs and services that we offer to our diverse communities.
+From large-scale murals to art workshops for youth and seniors, we strive to build programs and initiatives that respond to the real needs of the east end, while providing everyone an equitable seat at our table to share and create.

 OUR SERVICE AREA